kolkhis/tech-notes/misc/connect_twitch_chat_via_irc.md

 ## Securely Store your OAuth Token (RECOMMENDED)

-You can utilize Weechat's secure encrypted storage for your Twitch token.
+You can utilize Weechat's secure encrypted storage to lock your Twitch token behind a passphrase.

 Use `/secure set` to set a "secure variable."
 ```bash
 /secure set twitch_token oauth:YOUR_TOKEN